mksoz/Battleship-game/README.md

     curl --proto '=https' --tlsv1.2 -sSf https://get-ghcup.haskell.org | sh

 # Run cabal to start playing
-Open a new terminal and go to the BattleShip folder, where must be the Haskell.cabal file Run next command to start: cabal run
+Open a new terminal and go to the BattleShip folder, where must be the Haskell.cabal file.
+Run next command to start:

+    cabal run

 # Game rules
 First of all set the board dimensions nxn.
 There is a minumum size (5) and a maximum (25) because coordinates go from A to a maximum of Z.